On our anniversary, we wanted to take a minute to go back to the very beginning.

 We said "we" a lot here.
 By "we," we mostly mean these people, the contractors that made Cardinal Spirits possible: Howard's Home Improvement / HFI / Bloomington HVAC / Riverway Plumbing / Clutch Fabrication / Matte Black Architecture / Central Arizona Supply / B-Tech

-It's fun to look back on how far we've come in three short years.
+It's fun to look back on how far we've come in four short years.
 When we opened in February 2015, we distilled exactly one spirit: Vodka.
 And our bar served exactly one spirit in cocktails: Vodka.
 Sure, gin and rum and liqueurs were close behind, but we were blown away by how supportive and jazzed you all were from the start!

 We've made nearly two dozen spirits since then, some of which have won awards and medals, appeared in the New York Times and the Wall Street Journal, poured into cocktails at the two-Michelin-starred Restaurant Daniel in NYC.
 We're now distributing in 12 markets: Indiana, Illinois, Wisconsin, Kentucky, Tennessee, New York, New Jersey, Maryland, D.C., Rhode Island, Massachusetts, and Connecticut.